-7. Water quality
+2. Water quality and Shellfish monitoring

-Regarding the issue of the Ardara discharge pipes, the Appellant claims that the discharge pipes are "currently covered by sand bank at south corner of T12/397B and therefore could not be discharging continuously at this point".
+Regarding the issue of the Ardara discharge pipes, the Appellant claims that the discharge pipes are "currently covered by sand bank at south corner of T12/405A and therefore could not be discharging continuously at this point".
 Furthermore, an EPA Discharge Audit from May 2019 "confirms stable water quality and compliance under discharge licence conditions".
 The Appellant also argues that shellfish farms are monitored "monthly for Faecal Coliform and weekly for biotoxin" and that such matters are the responsibility of the SFPA and, therefore, they are the appropriate body to determine public risk.

-Technical Advisor Response: The EPA also identify the location of the Primary Effluent Discharge Pipe proximate to the aquaculture sites.
-While Irish water appear to indicate that it is possibly within T12/397B.
-Based on the positions of the outfall pipe that have been provided and observations on site in addition to recent satellite imagery, the pipe or diffusers appear to be covered by sand.
+Technical Advisor Response: The EPA also identify the location of the Primary Effluent Discharge Pipe proximate to the aquaculture site.
+Based on the position of the outfall pipe and recent satellite imagery the pile is covered by sand.
 However, on recent satellite imagery at low tide a water channel on the surface can be observed in the area, which may indicate percolation through the sand.
+However, as previously discussed (Section 6) an additional diffuser may be located further to south.